Bubblbu/this-and-that/pages/articles/2017-01-27-wittgenstein-draft/index.md

 ## Applying Wittgenstein

 Last but not least, let's return to Wittgenstein and have a look at some concepts that offer themselves as potential pillars of a Wittgensteinian knowledge discovery system.
 The content of this section simply represents an excerpt of the status-quo of my thought process and thus, should be regarded as a taster for future elaborations.
-Accordingly I want to repeat my appeal from my very [first blog post](/hello-world/): "Feel free to comment, highlight and annotate!"
+Accordingly I want to repeat my appeal from my v,.ery [first blog post](/hello-world/): "Feel free to comment, highlight and annotate!"

 **Language-games & family resemblance**